codefellows/seattle-201n12/class-05-images-color-text/lab.md

 ### Second Part: Writing Code On Branches

-Today in lab you will fork and clone a (GitHub repo)[https://github.com/codefellows/seattle-201n12-lab-5], and then create solutions to some code problems such that your solutions pass the included tests.
+Today in lab you will fork and clone a [GitHub repo](https://github.com/codefellows/seattle-201n12-lab-5), and then create solutions to some code problems such that your solutions pass the included tests.

  - https://github.com/codefellows/seattle-201n12-lab-5

 **Be sure to follow instructions carefully.**

 Here are a couple of things to keep in mind: